 To empower users with the resources they need, organizations need to provide secure access to the data at its source.
 To accomplish this safely and efficiently, access needs to be carefully controlled, but not restrictive to the users that need it.
 This requires a highly strategic and expertly executed IAM plan.

 Additionally, remote work is driving users to need data access from several disparate locations.
-Further, that data often resides in several different locations, depending on its nature and purpose.
 Therefore, a functional IAM strategy often requires several solutions working together.

 IAM Use Cases

 Click Each Use Case to Learn How to Provide Seamless and Secure Login Experiences

 B2E: Business to Employee

 IAM at the employee level is foundational to organization-wide security, and usually one of the first IAM elements to be addressed.
 Employees need to be able to access the applications, systems and data they need while remote without compromising security.
 This requires air-tight employee identity management.

 Every employee should be able to reliably verify their identity before accessing company systems.
 Access permission policies should be tied to each identity, so each employee can access what they need without being privy to data that should be restricted.